DjAzDeck/Onassis-Ontology/README.md

-# An implementation of the ontology used in the paper <br/> "Introduction to Intelligent Contract Foundations".
+# An implementation of the ontology used in the paper <br/> "Towards a Foundation for Intelligent Contracts".